Weather Alert & Lodging Availability

 Beach driving is a selective activity that can only be enjoyed in a few areas around the United States and in Florida is limited to the spectacular beaches right here in the Daytona Beach and New Smyrna Beach areas on Florida’s East Coast.
 Beach access points can be found along Florida’s Atlantic Highway, otherwise known as A1A, in the heart of Daytona Beach.
 Cars are permitted in designated areas of the beach from sunrise to sunset, tidal conditions permitting.

 Questions?
-While at the beach, feel free to contact one of our friendly Volusia County Beach Patrol officials for assistance.
-Please contact them at firstname.lastname@example.org and 386-239-7873 or contact us.
+While at the beach, feel free to contact one of our friendly Volusia County Beach Safety officials for assistance.
+Please contact them at email@example.com, call 386-239-7873, or go to their website at Volusia.org, or contact us.
 We're here to help!